parkergauthier/Data-Mining-HW4/code/build.md

 Our next table, ordered by confidence, shows us some other interesting features of grocery purchases.
 The most notable, is that purchases of other goods greatly implies purchases of whole milk.
+This may suggest that whole milk is used in many different recipes or that shoppers are inclined to purchase whole milk on any given trip to the market.
+This is accented by whole milk's support level of approximately .26, the highest support level in our rules.

 ![](build_files/figure-markdown_strict/Confidence_table.png)